dmcote-1991/react-gallery-app/README.md

 ├── node_modules/          # Dependencies
 ├── src/                   # Source code
-│   ├── components/        # Components for different parts of the app │   │   ├── Nav.tsx        # Navigation links for topics
+│   ├── components/        # Components for different parts of the app │   │   ├── Modal.tsx      # Component to display Modal of clicked image
+│   │   ├── Nav.tsx        # Navigation links for topics
 │   │   ├── NotFound.tsx   # "404 - Page Not Found" message
 │   │   ├── Photo.tsx      # Component to display a single photo